ChickenProp/chickenprop.github.com/drafts/specialized-labor-and-counterfactual-compensation.md

 This isn't, like, a mind-blowing result that's going to blow open the field of game theory.
 But I don't remember seeing it before, and Ellickson doesn't attribute it to anyone else.
 I'm inclined to give him some credit for it.
 Even if others have had the insight before - which I expect they have - it seems like he's still doing competent work in a field outside his own.

-But then I do dock him a point because he doesn't comment on the fact that the inefficient worker gets a better result than the efficient worker.
+One objection: the inefficient worker gets a better result than the efficient worker.
 That seems bad to me, because it discourages people from becoming the efficient worker.
+I don't think this is a big deal, though.
+For one thing, acquiring skills probably does increase your own payoff; your skills will feed into `$ ww_= $`, not just your `$ ws $`.
+(So it directly increases your payoff in Work/Work, and reduces your debt in Shirk/Work.) *Someone else* acquiring skills will increase your payoff even more, perhaps, but that's not a big problem.
+For another thing, such incentives can be handled out-of-game.
+I do think Ellickson should have acknowledged this issue, and I ding him a point for not doing so.
+But a brief note would have been fine.

 What happens if we apply counterfactual compensation in the other possible ways?
-The only difference is in the bottom left quadrant, which becomes either `$ sw_= + ws_2 - ww_=, ww_= $` or `$ sw_= + ws_1 - ww_=, ww_= + ws_2 - ws_1 $`.
+The only difference is in the bottom left quadrant, which becomes either `$ sw_= + ws_2 - ww_=, ww_= $` (actual-costs) or `$ sw_= + ws_1 - ww_=, ww_= + ws_2 - ws_1 $` (efficient-costs).
 The problem with both of these is that that quadrant might now be a Nash equilibrium.
 In the first case, Player 1 might prefer that quadrant over Work/Work, depending on `$ 2ww_= ≷ sw_= + ws_2 $`, and Player 2 will certainly prefer it over Shirk/Shirk.
 In the second case, Player 1 will certainly prefer that quadrant over Work/Work, and Player 2 might prefer it over Shirk/Shirk, depending on `$ ww_= + ws_2 - ws_1 ≷ ss_= $`.
 That's not great, we only want a Nash equilibrium in the socially optimal quadrant.

 On the other hand, I note that if `$ ws_1 - ws_2 $` is small, then the social cost is low; and if it's large, then (except perhaps with some fairly specific payoff values?) that quadrant isn't a Nash equilibrium.
 Meanwhile, if payoffs are uncertain - if people might disagree about who the more efficient worker is - then either of the other choices seems more robust.
+And this is more of an aesthetic judgment, but it's the kind of aesthetic judgment that sometimes hints at deeper problems: there's something a bit weird about how substandard-uncompensated in noncontinuous.
+A small change in Player 2's skills lead to a small change in her compensation in each quadrant, until she gets equally skilled as Player 1, at which point there's a large change in the Shirk/Work quadrant.

 On the other other hand, a feature of how these games translate to the real world is that players encourage each other to discuss in advance.
 Someone building unilaterally may not get to claim this debt.
 So if they disagree about who the efficient worker is, that's unlikely to cause much grief.